zeroluck/docs/sources/articles/gluu-server-ce.md

 ## Next steps

-After you try these, you may want to configure open source software that supports OpenID Connect.
+After you try these use cases, you may want to configure open source software that supports OpenID Connect, such as the [OpenID Conect Wordpress Plugin](http://www.gluu.co/wordpress-connect).

--  Restart
+## Community Support

+If you have questions or issues, you can browse our [public knowledge base](http://support.gluu.org) and [register] (https://idp.gluu.org/identity/register?redirectUri=https://support.gluu.org) to create public tickets